someparty/someparty/source/articles/2019-11-24-internet-human.html.markdown

 [Watch: Weaves - "Internet Tears" @ YouTube](https://youtu.be/5xOEtggUtDM "#")

-The oft-haunting Nova Scotian indie-rock duo [Construction & Destruction](https://constructionanddestruction.bandcamp.com/) recently appeared in a session for the Concordia-affiliated Montreal community station [CJLO](http://www.cjlo.com/).
+The oft-haunting Nova Scotian indie rock duo [Construction & Destruction](https://constructionanddestruction.bandcamp.com/) recently appeared in a session for the Concordia-affiliated Montreal community station [CJLO](http://www.cjlo.com/).
 In the October appearance, Dave Trenaman and Colleen Collins performed four cerebral new songs for host Zak Slax' program [Slax Trax](https://www.facebook.com/zslax/).

 You can watch the pair performing "Come Back," "Darling Starling," "Calamity," and "Wood Smoke" over on YouTube, or grab the audio at [SoundCloud](https://soundcloud.com/cjlo1690am/sets/construction-destruction-live-cjlo).